Chrise2024/UndefinedBot.Core/UndefinedBot.Core/Readme.md

 - `Description` The description of adapter
 - `EntryFile` The binary assembly of adapter(Without Suffix)
-- `GroupIds` The groups adapter will be active in
+- `GroupId` The groups adapter will be active in
 - `CommandPrefix` The message with prefix will be processed
 - You can write other content in this file.
 The custom content will be provided